 Looking at your projected maintenance costs should also help you craft an informed maintenance schedule that minimizes unscheduled repairs and limits those costly events over the life cycle of individual vehicles.

-Track the data that matters: Monitor and track your real-world costs over several lifecycles using a comprehensive fleet management system that provides a granular view of your entire operation, from tracking the maintenance history and failure rates of individual assets to monitoring and optimizing your ratio of preventive to corrective maintenance costs.
+Track the data that matters: Monitor and track your real-world costs over several lifecycles using a comprehensive fleet maintenance software that provides a granular view of your entire operation, from tracking the maintenance history and failure rates of individual assets to monitoring and optimizing your ratio of preventive to corrective maintenance costs.
 After three or so cycles, you will likely have enough data to start recognizing a baseline trend, infer likely connections between that data and your vehicle depreciation, and make changes to your replacement plan and maintenance schedules accordingly.

 Organize your replacement timelines: Set up multiple replacement cycles based on when it’s best for your organization to replace portions of the fleet.
 Usually, it’s impractical to do it all at once.
 Fall and spring are typically the best times to take advantage of the best market values, so you’ll want to order your replacements for those seasons.
 Schedule half for both the fall and the spring, adjusting percentages based on what your operations will allow and your current economic condition.